uucidl/uu.spdr/docs/index.md

     }
 ```

-## Compilation
+### Compilation

-This implementation should be comformant to ANSI C90, although it
+This implementation is mostly comformant to ANSI C90, with common extensions,
+like the Long Long integer modifier.

-requires C99's integer types.
+It also makes use of C99's integer types.
 It does not use external dependencies
 besides a system's headers.
-This should let you compile on most
+This should let you compile on most platforms.
-platforms.

-Tested platforms as of 2012-11:
+Tested platforms as of 2017-08:

 *     Linux, GCC
 *     MacOSX, GCC and Clang
+*     Windows, Visual Studio 2015
-*     Windows, Visual Studio 2012
+*     Windows, Visual Studio 2017

-Sources to include for each platforms may be found in:
+You only need to compile one source file to add SPDR into your app,
+then simply import the headers found in include/ to use it.

+Depending on your platform:
-*     src/src-list-linux.txt (you need -lrt to link)
+*     src/spdr_linux_unit.c  (you need -lrt to link)
-*     src/src-list-osx.txt
+*     src/spdr_osx_unit.c
-*     src/src-list-win32.txt
+*     src/spdr_win32_unit.c
-*     src/src-list-win64.txt
+*     src/spdr_win64_unit.c

-Dropping the implementation files inside src/ for your platform in a
-project and importing the header found in include/ should basically be
-sufficient.

 Use of the library in C++ is supported, you must include the
 include/spdr/spdr.hh header rather than spdr.h.